raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 --- /task ---

 --- task ---
-Take your F-F jumper cables and remove one of the ends by pulling it using a little force.
+Take your F-F jumper cables and remove one of the ends by pulling it off using a little force.
 We want to try and expose the internal core of the wire.
 --- /task ---

 --- task ---